DanielTakac/Collatz-Problem/README.md

-# Collatz-Problem
+# Collatz Conjecture

-Application for the Collatz problem a.k.a.
-3X+1
+Console application for the Collatz Conjecture aka 3X+1